All About Aerial Lift Inspections

 The boom lift inspection process doesn’t have to be a difficult one.
 With the right training and experience, workers can conduct thorough safety inspections without getting behind schedule.
 This recommendation isn’t just a suggestion or an option, either – OSHA actually requires all aerial lifts to be inspected before use.
 Skipping out on an inspection could put workers’ lives at risk while also opening up employers to expensive OSHA fines.

 There are other good reasons to perform routine boom lift inspections, too.
 Daily operational inspections can lengthen the life of your equipment.
 When caught in early stages, mechanical issues can be nipped in the bud – as can regular wear and team.
-When you’re ready to inspect your AWPs and MEWPs?
+Ready to inspect your AWPs and MEWPs?
 Use the following paragraphs as a boom lift daily inspection checklist.
 It’s the best way to reduce accidents and ensure your equipment lasts as long as possible.
 Boom lift safety inspection checklists are essentially investments in your equipment, along with your most valuable assets – your employees!

 Pre-Operating Inspection of Equipment

 Before every work shift, workers need to conduct an aerial lift inspection.
 (OSHA defines an aerial lift as any vehicle-mounted device used to elevate workers.)
 This will ensure all lift parts are in safe working condition.
 This can include:

 - Articulating boom platforms

 - Extendable boom platforms